DelBenjamin/Notes/How to Nmap.md

 Here is a few options with Nmap :

--O 	= the operating system of the target
+- O 	= the operating system of the target
--v or vv	 = verbosity of the nmap reports
+- v or vv	 = verbosity of the nmap reports
--A 	= "aggressive mode" : activates service detection, operating system detection, a traceroute and common script scanning.
+- A 	= "aggressive mode" : activates service detection, operating system detection, a traceroute and common script scanning.
--p [number] 	= scan a specific ports
+- p [number] 	= scan a specific ports
--p [number]-[number] 	= scan a range of specific ports -p- 	= Scan ALL ports
+- p [number]-[number] 	= scan a range of specific ports
+- -p- 	= Scan ALL ports

 ## Syntax :